tinohertlein/poc-archunit/README.md

 ![image](docs/system.png)

-For simplicity reasons, neither Api nor persistence are implemented using frameworks like Spring.
+For simplicity reasons, neither api nor persistence are implemented using frameworks like Spring.
 They are only coded as simple stubs instead.

 ## Tests